 “Before Yoga, I wasn’t conscious of my decisions,” he said.
 “But I was conscious of the results of my decisions.
 Like jail.”

-There was a lot of addiction for Ricky, so his road to recovery wasn’t as easy as the sticking on a patch or just saying no. It rarely is that simple.
+His road to recovery wasn’t as easy as sticking on a patch or just saying no. It rarely is that simple.

 “The way you do anything is the way you do everything.
 I have an addictive personality.
 We give 110 percent.
 When I partied, I partied to the extreme.”